Fremantle Stuff > photographers

 Alfred Pickering was active in at least the last decade of the 19th century in Fremantle and Perth.
 SLWA has at least thirty of his photos in excellent condition.

-Bob Sommerville, also a graphic designer, travels a lot, and does a lot of work for Fremantle Ports.
+Bob Sommerville, also a graphic designer, travels a lot, and does some work for Fremantle Ports.

 Alfred Hawes Stone was Chief of Police among other things, and also a keen photographer.
 He took valuable photographs of Manning's Folly, and Cliff St across the Fremantle Green, which are reproduced in Dowson 2003: 83, 95.